voskobovich/yii2-many-to-many-behavior/README.md

 The setter function receives whatever data comes through the `$_REQUEST` and is expected to return the array of the related model IDs.
 The getter function receives the array of the related model IDs.

 ###### COMPATIBILITY NOTE ######
-Specifying getters and setters for the primary attribute (`author_list` in the above example) is still supported, but not recommended.
+Specifying getters and setters for the primary attribute (`author_ids` in the above example) is still supported, but not recommended.
 Best practice is to use primary attribute to get and set values as array of IDs and create `fields` to use other getters and setters.

 ### Custom junction table values ###